MFT2SQL/MFT2SQL/README.md

 > 🔒 **Administrator privileges are required** for accessing low-level disk interfaces such as `\\.\physicaldrive0`.

+This tool has been tested on Windows 10 withouth bitlocker enabled.
+To see if your system has bitlocker enabled run: manage-bde -status
 ---

 ## ⚙️ Setup & First Run